 - a.
-The Employer shall establish a program which designates who issues a hot works permit and what kind of jobs are covered by a hot works permit; - b.
-Only Authorized Personnel shall supervise all hot works; - c.
-Only Authorized Personnel shall be allowed to conduct hot work; - d.
-Required PPE shall be used while doing hot works in accordance with Section III.A.2 hereof: - e.
-Proper warning and instructional signs shall be visibly posted at all times when work is being performed, and shall be removed or recovered promptly after work is completed; - f.
-Workplace conditions shall be inspected to eliminate or control hazards that may expose the worker to injury and potential property damage; - g.
-All hot works shall have detailed and approved safe work procedures; - h.
-All hot works shall be covered with appropriate work permit system; - i.
-Combustible and flammable materials shall be removed from the work area; - i.
-Items that cannot be removed shall be covered with fire-retardant blankets; - k.
-In areas where hot works are performed, the floors shall always be kept clean; - Welding shields should be provided to contain or protect from sparks and splatters; - m.
-A Fire Watch with appropriate communication and fire extinguishing equipment shall be assigned whenever hot work is performed in locations where other than a minor fire might develop; - n.
+The Employer shall establish a program which designates who issues a hot works permit and what kind of jobs are covered by a hot works permit. - b.
+Only Authorized Personnel shall be allowed to conduct hot work: - c.
+Required PPE shall be used while doing hot works in accordance with Section III.A.2 hereof: - d.
+Proper warning and instructional signs shall be visibly posted at all times when work is being performed, and shall be removed or recovered promptly after work is completed; - e.
+Workplace conditions shall be inspected to eliminate or control hazards that may expose the worker to injury and potential property damage: - f.
+All hot works shall have detailed and approved safe work procedures; - g.
+All hot works shall be covered with appropriate work permit system; - h.
+Combustible and flammable materials shall be removed from the work area: - i.
+Items that cannot be removed shall be covered with fire-retardant blankets; - j.
+In areas where hot works are performed, the floor shall always be kept clean: - k.
+Welding shields shall be provided to contain or protect from sparks and splatters;

+- I. A Fire Watch with appropriate communication and fire extinguishing equipment shall be assigned whenever hot work is performed in locations where other than a minor fire might develop; - m.
 The hot work area shall be gas tested by an Authorized Personnel if the area is known to have potential presence of flammable gas or liquid using approved and calibrated gas detection instruments.
 Atmospheric conditions in the work area must be acceptable before any work is allowed to start or continue.
-Flammable atmosphere should be less than 10% of the LEL; and o.
+Flammable atmosphere shall be less than 10% of the LEL; and - n.
 First aid shall be available at all times; Emergency response team shall be available depending on the results of the risk assessment.